USDA-ARS Maize Breeding and Genetics at NCSU

 Brian Hostert (grad student) —graduated from NCSU in May, 2002 with MS in Crop Science.
 Now works for Monsanto in Woodland, CA.

 Sara Helland (grad student) —graduated from Iowa State U. in May, 2000 with MS in Genetics.
-Now works for Pioneer Hi-Bred in Johnston, IA and is a Ph.D. candidate at ISU.
+Obtained her Ph.D. from Iowa State and works as a corn breeder for Pioneer Hi-Bred in Johnston, IA.

 Cuauhtemoc Cervantes-Martinez (grad student) —graduated from Iowa State U. in February, 2000 with Ph.D. in Plant Breeding.
 Teaching at the Universidad de Chapingo in Mexico.